azl397985856/learn-shell/network.md

 ![](https://tva1.sinaimg.cn/large/006y8mN6gy1g9dyxwboq8j30u01ds7bv.jpg)

 The output is carefully commented， splited into six parts by new line.
 What we really care about is the "ANSWER SECTION".
+There are five fields of the ANSWER SECTION in dig query, Let me explain that for you.

+- The First field is domain name.
+- The second one is TTL(Time To Alive)
+- The third one is class(In for internet)
+- And the Record Type filed.

+The Record Type such as "CNAME", "A", "NS".

+- A for "pointing to a IP addr"
+- CNAME for "pointing to another domain"
+- NS for "pointing to anoter DNS Server"

+for more, please visite [DNS Record types](https://simpledns.com/help/dns-record-types)

+- Last One is IP Addr.

 2. dig -x ip to Querying DNS Reverse Look-up.